 Filing an Insurance Claim

-Your insurance carrier will investigate to determine the nature of the crash and the severity of the damage to the individuals and vehicles involved.
+Your insurance carrier will investigate to determine the nature of the crash, the severity of the damage and liability.
 They will take into account all of the information available including the police report as well as any photos or video.
 If there are differences between the two parties’ accounts, you may receive a call from the other driver’s insurance company.

-If it is decided that you are the victim of a sideswipe collision, the at-fault driver’s liability insurance should cover your car damage and any medical costs.
+If you are not at fault, the at-fault driver’s liability insurance should cover your car damage and any medical costs.
 Almost all states require some sort of liability insurance.

 Have you ever been sideswiped?
 How was the insurance process?
 Tell us in the comments.